CUNY-TTP-Technical-Interview-Prep/cuny-ttp-algo-summer2021/README.md

   you can submit your solutions as Javascript of C++ files.
 If you need to change the file extension of the file, that is fine.
 Just don't change the base name of the file.
 Example: you can change `implement-hash-table.cpp` to `implement-hash-table.js` but not to `hash-tbl.cpp`.
 - Commit your changes, push them to your fork, and then submit a pull request from your fork against my repository.

 ## What if the problem is too hard?
+Can't solve it in time?

-If you are not able to solve the problem at home then post up a program containing the following:
+1. Spend 15-30 minutes trying to solve the problem if you are not able to, write and submit a program containing the following:

 	As comments:

 	- a description of the approach(es) you thought of
 	- a description of where you got stuck on these approaches.
 For
   		example:
     	- Was there a flaw in the approach you found and you had to think of a new one?
 What was the flaw?
 How did you try to get around it?
     	- Were you just unable to implement the approach?
 Which part(s) were you unable to implement, and why?

+2. If you get stuck reverse engineer the existing solution and take a few moments to digest it. (*a few moments may take longer for leetcode hard)

 	As code:

-- whatever part of a program you wrote if you wrote one

-We prefer you submit something that runs, but sometimes we don't get that far.
-Whether it runs or not, just submit what you have.
+	- Type out the the program in your language by referencing the solution provided (2-3 times, No copy/pasting)
+	- Reference leetcode discussion and reverse engineer a solution which fits most with your style.
+		example:
+		- If you seldom use higher order functions, then do not attempt to reverse engineer solutions which focus on these
+		- If you prefer a certain implementation of a data-structure over another, please cater to your strengths

+3. Move on to the next problem.

+	As a mindset:
+	- Many will struggle with the common coding patterns for the first few times they encounter them, it is extremely important to learn how to move on with the intentions of revisiting said topic at a later date.
+		example:
+		- While we were young we would be assigned tasks like brushing our teeth, bathing, etc...
+Our parents would surely not allow us 			to "attempt" to brush our teeth for 90 minutes in pursuit of perfection at this stage in our lives, instead, they would likely step in and "take over" to ensure that we got it done.
+The emphasis was never on getting it perfect in one singular session, but, achieving muscle memory and improvement of motor skills through repition.

 ## Course Overview
 We will categorize coding interview problems into a set of 16 patterns.
 Each pattern will be a complete tool - consisting of data structures, algorithms, and analysis techniques.
 These tools will enable you to solve a specific category of problems.
 The goal is to develop an understanding of the underlying pattern, so that, we can apply that pattern to solve other problems.

 Each problem not only maps to the same pattern but also presents different constraints.
 Overall, the course has around 125+ problems of varying difficulties.
 The problems solved under these patterns use a varied set of algorithmic techniques.

-We will start with a brief introduction of each pattern before jumping onto the problems.
+We will start with a brief introduction of each pattern before jumping into the problems.
 Under each pattern, the first problem will explain the underlying pattern in detail to build the concepts that can be applied to later problems.
 The later problems will focus on the different constraints each problem presents and how our algorithm needs to change to handle them.

 ## Syllabus